 Attanasio received a B.A. from the University of Virginia in the interdisciplinary major Social Systems, a J.D. from New York University, a Dipl. in Law from Oxford and an LL.M. from Yale.
 During the Spring semester of 1990, he was the first Fulbright award recipient to teach courses on American constitutional law in the former Soviet Union.
 Among other awards, he received the Distinguished Alumni Award in Education from the NYU School of Law and the Outstanding Faculty Member award from Notre Dame.

-Rapporteur's Conclusions, in INTERNATIONAL LAW DECISIONS IN NATIONAL COURTS 373-395 (Transnational Publishers, Inc., 1996); 28 N. Y. U. J. INT'L L. & POL.
+Rapporteur's Overview and Conclusions: of Sovereignty, Globalization, and Courts in INTERNATIONAL LAW DECISIONS IN NATIONAL COURTS 373-395 (Transnational Publishers, Inc., 1996); 28 N. Y. U. J. INT'L L. & POL.
 1-33 (1996).

 The Principle of Aggregate Autonomy and the Calabresian Approach to Products Liability, 74 VA.
 L. REV. 677-748 (1988).

 Does the First Amendment Guarantee a Right to Conduct Scientific Experiments?
 14 J. C. & U. L. 435-68 (1988) (Bicentennial of the Constitution issue).